DonnieU/Virtual_Network_Graph/README.md

 To run:

-python VirtualNetworkGraph.py <configfile>
+python VirtualNetworkGraph.py "<configfile>"

-where <configfile> contains the following format:
+where "<configfile>" contains the following format:

 nodes:          4
 topology:       LINEAR